 This page presents Mexico's climate context for the current climatology, 1991-2020, derived from observed, historical data.
 Information should be used to build a strong understanding of current climate conditions in order to appreciate future climate scenarios and projected change.
 You can visualize data for the current climatology through spatial variation, the seasonal cycle, or as a time series.
 Analysis is available for both annual and seasonal data.
 Data presentation defaults to national-scale aggregation, however sub-national data aggregations can be accessed by clicking within a country, on a sub-national unit.
 Other historical climatologies can be selected from the Time Period dropdown list.
-Data for specific coordinates can be downloaded for in the Data Download page.

 Mexico has a diverse typography and geography.
 The northern and central parts of the country are very arid, and semi-arid and occupy 56% of the territory.
 37% of the area is sub-humid and is found in mountains and coastal plains of the Pacific, the Gulf of Mexico and the northeastern part of the Yucatan.
 Humid areas are located in the remaining 7% of the territory.
 The country’s location between two oceans and complex topography increases the country’s exposure to extreme hydro-meteorological events such as tropical cyclones, frosts, heatwaves and floods.